-- Stir vinegar into milk to create soured milk and set aside.
+Stir the vinegar into milk and set aside.

-- In a mixing bowl, sift flour with baking soda and salt.
+In a mixing bowl, sift together the flour with baking soda and salt.

-- In a separate bowl, cream shortening and butter until light and fluffy, gradually adding the 3/4 cup sugar.
+In a separate bowl, cream the shortening and butter until light and fluffy, gradually adding the sugar.

-- Blend in half of the flour mixture, then blend in soured milk.
+Blend in half of the flour mixture, then pour in the soured milk.
 Blend in the remaining flour mixture.

-- Refrigerate cookie dough for at least 4 hours.
+Refrigerate the cookie dough for at least 4 hours.

-- Meanwhile, make the date filling.
-In a saucepan, combine dates, 2/3 cup sugar, lemon juice, and water.
+In a saucepan, combine the dates, sugar, lemon juice, and water.
 Bring date mixture to a boil and simmer for a minute.
 Remove from heat and let cool.

-- Cut rolled out dough with floured 2-inch round cookie cutter.
+Cut the rolled out dough with floured 2-inch round cookie cutters.

-- Place on ungreased cookie sheets and bake 10 to 12 minutes.
-Allow is to cool.
+Place on ungreased cookie sheets and bake 10 to 12 minutes.
+Allow to cool.